4rjunc/solana-programs-list/native-account-data/README.md

 **What's Happening Here:**

-1. **CPI Mechanics**: Your program calls another program (System Program) to perform an operation
+1. Your program calls another program (System Program) to perform an operation
-2. **Account Creation**: The System Program creates a new account with specified parameters
+2. The System Program creates a new account with specified parameters
-3. **Ownership Transfer**: The new account is immediately owned by your program (`&crate::ID`)
+3. The new account is immediately owned by your program (`&crate::ID`)
-4. **Security**: All required accounts must be provided and properly signed
+4. All required accounts must be provided and properly signed

-**Why CPI Instead of Direct Creation?**
-- Only the System Program can create new accounts
-- This enforces Solana's security model
-- Ensures proper lamport accounting and rent calculations

 **Account Roles in CPI:**
 - **Payer**: Must be signer, will be debited lamports